1. Can we Drop by and Visit your Dogs and Puppies?

 A wonderful part of our business is getting to know the families who adopt our puppies.
 As much as we would enjoy visiting in person at our home with everyone who is interested in meeting our Australian Labradoodles, it is just not safe for our puppies.
 We totally understand families want to touch and hold and smell a newborn puppy, but in the interest of the safety of our puppies, we have a visitation policy in place to protect their health and safety.

-Our visitation policy allows for families with a deposit to visit the puppy that has been chosen for them once the puppy is 7 weeks of age.
+Our visitation policy allows for families who have paid a reservation fee to visit the puppies in the litter that they have a reservation in once the puppies are 7 weeks of age.
 We have such a strict visitation policy because

 - Immature immune systems.
 Puppies are not protected against disease that can be brought in on shoes or clothing.
-Many breeders have lost entire litters of puppies due to disease being brought into the breeder’s home.
+Many breeders have lost entire litters of puppies due to disease being brought into the breeder’s home or yard.
 You don’t have to touch a puppy to transfer disease to them.
-Your shoes and clothing can bring it in and leave it on the floor or furniture, only to be transferred to the paws of the mama dog, who then transfers it to her babies.
+Your shoes and clothing can bring it in and leave it on the grass, floor, or furniture, only to be transferred to the paws of the mama dog, who then transfers it to her babies.